 Cost of revenue from our patent risk management services primarily consists of amortization expenses related to acquired patent assets.
 Acquired patent assets are capitalized and amortized ratably over their estimated useful lives, which typically relates to the anticipated cash flows from clients and prospects that will benefit from the transaction.
 Also included in the cost of revenue from our patent risk management service are expenses incurred to maintain our patents, prosecute our patent applications, conduct inter partes reviews and prior art searches, and amortization expense for acquired intangible assets and internally developed software.
-With the launch of our insurance offering in August 2012, cost of revenue from our patent risk management services began to include premiums ceded to reinsurers and loss reserves.
+With the launch of our insurance offering in August 2012, cost of revenue from our patent risk management services began to include premiums ceded to reinsurers, loss reserves, and for reserves for known and incurred but not reported claims.
 We began to issue new policies under a reinsurance model in May 2014 and under this model we do not cede premiums.